devx-cafe/git-phlow/docs/documentation.md

 **description**

+auth will authorize git-phlow with the chosen issue management system.
 To connect with the issue management systems, it is required to authenticate with a valid account.
 GitHub requires a personal user.
 Jira requires an account, probably created by the administrator.

 ### issues
 ```